2013 conclave: Day two

 The two rounds of voting on the morning of 13 March 2013 proved inconclusive, and black smoke was again sent out.
 (Note: If there are two ballots at either time of day, they are burned together.
 Thus, there can be at most two smoke signals per day from the Sistine Chapel chimney.)
 Cardinal Scola's candidacy stalled going into Wednesday, and votes began to converge around the candidacies of Ouellet and Bergoglio.
 Sources report that, at some point, Cardinal Ouellet threw his support behind Bergoglio; by the first afternoon ballot—the fourth ballot of the conclave—Bergoglio became the clear front runner.
 On the fifth ballot, the cardinal electors, wishing to show a unified front, voted overwhelmingly in favour of Cardinal Jorge Bergoglio, reportedly giving him at least 90 votes, with the remaining 25 votes going to the other cardinals.
 Cardinal Seán Brady reported that applause broke out during the tabulation when Bergoglio's count reached the 77 votes required for election.

 According to Cardinal Wilfrid Napier, when Bergoglio was asked whether he would accept his election, he said: "Although I am a sinner, I accept."
 He took the name Francis, in honour of Saint Francis of Assisi.
 He later said that, while Bergoglio was choosing his papal name, some cardinal-electors jokingly suggested he should choose either "Adrian" after the great reformer Pope Adrian VI, or "Clement" out of revenge against Pope Clement XIV, who suppressed the Jesuit order.
 At the conclusion of the conclave, Francis gave his cardinal's zucchetto to Archbishop Lorenzo Baldisseri, the non-elector secretary of the conclave.
 (Note: Traditionally if the new pope gave the conclave secretary his zucchetto it signalled he would name him a cardinal in the next consistory.
 This old tradition had last been practised by Pope John XXIII in 1958, when he placed his zucchetto on the head of Monsignor Alberto di Jorio, who was secretary of the conclave, and made him a cardinal in December of that year.
 Pope Francis included Baldisseri in the first group of cardinals he created on 22 February 2014.)

 At 19:06 CET (18:06 UTC), white smoke and the sounding of the bells of St. Peter's Basilica signalled that a pope had been chosen and shortly thereafter the Vatican web site was changed to say "Habemus papam! ("We have a pope!").

 Cardinal Protodeacon Jean-Louis Tauran appeared on the central balcony of St. Peter's Basilica and announced the election of the new pope and his chosen name.
-Pope Francis appeared and asked the people to pray for him before he blessed the world, at which point the conclave concluded.
+Pope Francis appeared and asked the people to pray for both him and Benedict XVI, before he delivered the Urbi et Orbi blessing, at which point the conclave concluded.